cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 <HighlightBox type="info">

 A stub is a small program routine substituting a longer program.
+This allows machines to behave as if a program on a remote machine was operating locally.
+The client has a stub which interfaces with the remote procedure, while the server has a stub to interface with the original request procedure.

 In RPCs, the client's stub substitutes for the program providing a request procedure.
 The stub accepts and forwards the request to the remote procedure.
 Once the remote procedure completes the request, it returns the results to the stub which in turn passes them to the request procedure.